Head of Department: Claire Lorenz

 ENRICHMENT & EXTRA-CURRICULAR

 We believe that it is important for students to experience the richness and variety of English and drama outside the classroom.
 We enter students' writing for local and national competitions and have been successful over many years.
-Each year we take part in the English Speaking Union's Public Speaking Competition and have, in the past three years, progressed to the regional final and been awarded "best questioner" for this prestigious competition.
-We arrange theatre visits and poetry reading events to support the students' study of literature.
-We have close links with the Orange Tree Theatre Company and invite them in each year to work with students across the age range.
+Each year we take part in the Jack Petchey Speak Out Challenge, a public speaking competition, and the reading competition, Battle of the Books.
+We arrange theatre visits and poetry reading events to support the students' study of literature and attend the Poetry Live!
+Event whilst sixth form students get the opportunity to attend lectures and conferences on their set texts.
+We also have close links with the Orange Tree Theatre Company, attend productions at their theatre in Richmond and invite them in each year to work with students across the age range.

 There is a thriving drama club and school productions are a regular and successful feature of the school.